accordproject/techdocs/docs/basic-use.md

 ## Other Execution Platforms

-Template may be executed on different platforms, not just from the command line.
-In the [Advanced Tutorials](cicero-tutorial-nodejs), you can find information on how a template can be executed in: a standalone Node.js process, invoked as RESTful services, or called directly from Hyperledger Fabric as Node.js chaincode.
+Templates may be executed on different platforms, not just from the command line.
+In the [Advanced Tutorials](cicero-tutorial-nodejs), you can find information on how to execute a template in a standalone Node.js process, invoked as RESTful services, or deployed as chaincode in Hyperledger Fabric.